 We compensate our authors with our online programs, so for each submission that is accepted, you may choose one program from our Store Page.
 We are also happy to link to your blog or website in your byline.

+You will keep the copyrights, but we will publish it on Power of Moms and possibly under the Power of Moms brand on partner sites.
+You will be notified regarding any additional publications.
 There may be additional opportunities for your posts to appear in published Power of Moms books.
 (We will notify you and ask permission as those opportunities become available.)

 If your post is not accepted for publication on Power of Moms, please do not be discouraged.
 We are not able to post everything that we receive, but that doesn’t mean you didn’t do a wonderful job.
 Please consider posting on (or starting) your own blog, as well.
 There are lots of ways to strengthen mothers!